 MAT 135 Calculus 1 (5)

 The above courses include one-half year each of organic chemistry and calculus.
 Many graduate programs would expect the biology student to have taken the full year of organic chemistry and the full year of calculus.
-Biochemistry is also often recommended.
+Biochemistry and a course in statistics are often recommended.